brefphp/bref/docs/news/02-bref-2.0.md

 runtime: php-81-console
 ```

-All the Bref documentation has also been updated to reflect these changes.
+The Bref documentation has been updated to reflect these changes.

 ## ARM/Graviton support

-Since 2021, it is possible to deploy Lambda functions running on ARM processors (called Graviton) instead of Intel x86 processors.
-However Bref did not support that.
+Since 2021, it is possible to deploy Lambda functions [running on ARM processors](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/) (called Graviton) instead of Intel x86 processors.
+However, Bref did not support that.

-These processors usually run applications faster ([here's an example](https://twitter.com/matthieunapoli/status/1605583651659345921)), and ARM functions [cost 20% less](https://aws.amazon.com/lambda/pricing/).
+These processors usually run applications faster ([example here](https://twitter.com/matthieunapoli/status/1605583651659345921)), and ARM functions [cost 20% less](https://aws.amazon.com/lambda/pricing/).

 With Bref v2, we can deploy on ARM by setting the `architecture` field to `arm64`: